-[Schedule I] April 2019 Two-Year Master's Program: Selection for overseas students, etc.
+[Schedule I] April 2020 Two-Year Master's Program: Selection for overseas students, etc.

-Group 1 Mathematics Oral 2 February Applicants will be notified of the exact start time separately. examination Applicants must speak for approximately 15 minutes on their (expected) graduation research at their former university or the main areas of mathematics which they have studied.
+Group 1 Mathematics Oral 1 February Applicants will be notified of the exact start time separately. examination Applicants must speak for approximately 15 minutes on their (expected) graduation research at their former university or the main areas of mathematics which they have studied.
 (PC projectors can be used.)
 An examination will confirm the applicant's basic academic skills required for the research field in which he or she wishes to enroll, and understanding of related matters.
 Bring copies of a summary of the presentation, five in English, printed on A4 size paper.
 In addition, bring five copies of a summary of what you plan to study, printed A4 size in Japanese or English.

-Group 5 Languages and Media Written English examinations Applicants must provide at the time of application their original TOEFL or TOEIC scoresheet from an examination taken no more than two years before the first day of the entrance examinations.
-The scoresheet is the Examinee's Score Record in the case of TOEFL, and the Official Score Certificate in the case of TOEIC.
-When submitting the TOEFL Official Score Report, please ensure that the U.S. ETS sends it to GSIS by the final day of application.
+Group 5 Languages and Media Written English examinations Applicants must provide at the time of application their original TOEFL®Test or TOEIC®Test scoresheet from an examination taken no more than two years before the first day of the entrance examinations.
+The scoresheet is the Test Taker Score Report in the case of TOEFL®Test, and the Official Score Certificate in the case of TOEIC®Test.
+When submitting the TOEFL®Test Institutional Score Report, please ensure that your score report is sent directly from U.S. ETS and reach to GSIS office by the final day of the application period.
 (For mailing, GSIS's DI code is 2149.)
 Applicants whose native language is English should contact GSIS on an individual basis.
-Oral examination 2 or 3 February Applicants will be notified of the exact date and start time separately.
+Oral examination 1 or 2 February Applicants will be notified of the exact date and start time separately.
 Applicants must speak for approximately 30 minutes on the education they received at their former university and their graduation thesis (including theses under production), and their desired research after the entrance.
 (PC projectors can be used.)
 On the day of the examination, bring five copies of materials related to your presentation (presentation outline, diagrams, etc.; A4 size).

-Group 6 Psychology and Philosophy Written English examinations Applicants must provide at the time of application their original TOEFL or TOEIC scoresheet from an examination taken no more than two years before the first day of the entrance examinations.
-The scoresheet is the Examinee's Score Record in the case of TOEFL, and the Official Score Certificate in the case of TOEIC.
-When submitting the TOEFL Official Score Report, please ensure that the U.S. ETS sends it to GSIS by the final day of application.
+Group 6 Psychology and Philosophy Written English examinations Applicants must provide at the time of application their original TOEFL®Test or TOEIC® Test scoresheet from an examination taken no more than two years before the first day of the entrance examinations.
+The scoresheet is the Test Taker Score Report in the case of TOEFL®Test, and the Official Score Certificate in the case of TOEIC®Test.
+When submitting the TOEFL®Test Institutional Score Report, please ensure that your score report is sent directly from U.S. ETS and reach to GSIS office by the final day of the application period.
 (For mailing, GSIS's DI code is 2149.)
 Applicants whose native language is English should contact GSIS on an individual basis.
-Specialized subjects 2 February 10:00-13:00 Select three out of 12 questions from these areas: psychology (sensation and perception, cognition, learning and memory, personality, psychometrics) and philosophy (history of philosophy) Oral examination 2 or 3 February Applicants will be notified of the exact date and start time separately.
-Applicants must speak for approximately 20 minutes on the education they received at their former university and their graduation thesis (including theses under production).
+Specialized subjects 1 February 10:00-13:00 Select three out of 12 questions from these areas: psychology (sensation and perception, cognition, learning and memory, personality, psychometrics) and philosophy (history of philosophy).
+Applicants for either psychology(cognitive psychology, human learning and memory, cognitive psychology of communication) or philosophy(philosophy of human information, philosophy of logical analysis) should ensure that they answer questions from the area designated in the book for questions respectively.
+Oral 1 or 2 February Applicants will be notified of the exact date and start time separately. examination Applicants must speak for approximately 20 minutes on the education they received at their former university and their graduation thesis (including theses under production).
 (PC projectors can be used.)
 On the day of the examination, bring five copies of materials related to your presentation (presentation outline, diagrams, etc.; A4 size).

-[Schedule I]

-April 2019

-Two-Year Master's Program: Selection for overseas students, etc.
+[Schedule I] April 2020 Two-Year Master's Program: Selection for overseas students, etc.